-Using the same assumed costs for PCT described above (\$417/acre) escalated with historic PPI data for 2002-2007, the estimated annual thinning costs are shown in Table 1-3.
-Using the total accumulated carbon (2.65 MMtCO2) and the total discounted costs (34 million \$2005) yields a cost effectiveness estimate of \$13/ton.
+Using the same assumed costs for PCT described above (\$417/acre) escalated with historic PPI data for 2002-2007, the estimated annual thinning costs are shown in Table H-5.
+Using the total accumulated carbon (2.65 MMtCO2) and the total discounted costs (\$34 million [\$2005]) yields a cost-effectiveness estimate of \$13/ton.
 Note that these cost estimates do not include the additional future value of the incremental timber yield.
-Cost of PCT does not address the cost of recovery of PCT material for biomass production which is addressed in FAW 2.
+The cost of PCT does not address the cost of recovery of PCT material for biomass production, which is addressed in FAW-2.

-It is possible that precommercial thinning can result in increased carbon sequestration over a long enough time period.
-Modeling has shown that managed forests produce higher levels of useable wood than unmanaged forests .
-However, because this wood is measured in board feet rather than overall biomass/carbon content, it is uncertain if carbon sequestration has increased in managed vs unmanaged forests.
+It is possible that pre-commercial thinning can result in increased carbon sequestration over a long enough time period.
+Modeling has shown that managed forests produce higher levels of usable wood than unmanaged forests.
+However, because this wood is measured in board-feet rather than overall biomass/carbon content, it is uncertain if carbon sequestration has increased in managed versus unmanaged forests.
 Given this uncertainty, PCT is not assumed to increase overall carbon sequestration.

-Element B. Boreal Forest Mechanical Fuels Treatment
+Element B. Boreal Forest Mechanical Fuels Treatment Projects